U.S. Income Tax History: How Tax Rates and Revenue Have Changed Since 1862

 The individual income tax is the largest source of revenue for the federal government, accounting for close to half of the tax revenue each year (corporate income taxes account for only about 7% of the federal revenue).
 So, rather than dive into a specific technical area of the tax code, we are instead going to revisit a few highlights in the history of the individual income tax in our country.

 In 1913, the 16th Amendment gave Congress “the power to lay and collect taxes on incomes, from whatever source derived.”
 The first-ever Form 1040 was created, and Congress adopted a tax of 1% on net personal income over $3,000 and 6% on incomes over $500,000.
 Five years later in 1918, Congress instituted a progressive income-tax rate structure like what we still have today.
 Our existing tax payment system was forever shaped by the Current Tax Payment Act of 1943.
-This Act required employers to withhold taxes from employees’ wages and pay them in to the government on a quarterly basis.
+This Act required employers to withhold taxes from employees’ wages and pay them to the government quarterly.

-Taxpayers got a win in 1944 when the Individual Income Tax Act created the standard deductions on Form 1040.
-Ten years later in 1954, the deadline for filing individual tax returns was changed from March 15 to April 15.
+Eventually, taxpayers got a win in 1944 when the Individual Income Tax Act created the standard deductions on Form 1040.
+Ten years later, in 1954, the deadline for filing individual tax returns was changed from March 15 to April 15.

 Tax Rates and Revenues Collected

 Throughout our history, individual income tax rates have been all over the board.
-Between the mid-1920s to early 1930s, the rates were lower than almost any other time in our history with the lowest marginal rate of 1.5% and a top rate of 25%.
-Perhaps the all-time high was in 1944-45 when the lowest marginal rate was 23% and the top rate was 94%.
+Between the mid-1920s and early 1930s, the rates were lower than almost any other time in our history, with the lowest marginal rate of 1.5% and a top rate of 25%.
+Perhaps the all-time high was in 1944-45 when the lowest marginal rate was 23%, and the top rate was 94%.

 • In the 1920s, rates were cut drastically from top rates of 70% to top rates of 25%.
 Perhaps counterintuitively, revenue from individual income tax increased from $719 million in 1921 to $1.164 billion in 1928.